cortex-lab/phy/docs/api.md

 **`TemplateController.get_best_channel(self, cluster_id)`**

 Return the best channel of a given cluster.
+This is the first channel returned by `get_best_channels()`.

 ---